cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 $$ export SERVER_LIST=<Hostname>
   # Hostname of the server
 $$ export PROJECT_NAME="<Project name>"
-  # Name of the project on Packet
+  # Name of the project on Equinix Metal
 ```

 With the environment defined, the packet generator can be installed.
 Note the comma (,) following `<Server IP>`, which must be included: